dlax/pglift/docs/ops/instance.rst

       alter       Alter a PostgreSQL instance
       apply       Apply manifest as a PostgreSQL instance backup      Back up a PostgreSQL instance
-      describe    Describe a PostgreSQL instance
+      config      Manage configuration of a PostgreSQL instance. describe    Describe a PostgreSQL instance
       drop        Drop a PostgreSQL instance
-      init        Initialize a PostgreSQL instance
+      env         Output environment variables suitable to connect to a... exec        Execute command in the libpq environment for a PostgreSQL... init        Initialize a PostgreSQL instance
       list        List the available instances
       privileges  List default privileges on instance.